Project-Pros/MainProject/README.md

-calendar.vue---               A vue starter file that will be used for the calendar page of the application, kanbanBoard.vue---            A vue file that will be used for the kanbanBoard page of the application, login.vue---                  A vue file that holds all the code from the previously created "loginprototype" folder and used for the login page, tasks.vue---                  A vue file that holds the code for the tasks that will display on the kanban board.
+calendar.vue---               A vue starter file that will be used for the calendar page of the application, kanbanBoard.vue---            A vue file that will be used for the kanbanBoard page of the application, login.vue---                  A vue file that holds all the code from the previously created "loginprototype" folder and used for the login page, tasks.vue---                  A vue file that holds the code for the tasks that will display on the kanban board.]/
+#router(folder) includes: [

-MainProject.iml, babel.config.js, package-lock,json, package.json,
+index.js---                   A js file that serves as a router for the application.]/ MainProject.iml, babel.config.js, package-lock,json, package.json,
 README.md